fjcollyer/Connect4-AI-Deep-Q-Learning/README.md

 ## Running the Project Locally

-To run Connect4 AI: Deep Q-Learning locally, follow these steps:
+To run the project locally, follow these steps:

 ### 1. Prerequisites